everypizza1/Chess-Story-0/README.md

 Chess: Story Mode (volume 0) is a Ren'Py story game.

 # How to obtain a copy
 The game is on [itch.io](https://everypizza.itch.io/chess-story-0).
+You can also use GitHub Releases.

 # DISCLAMER
 this code is very bad lol